 Canine Unit Recruitment

-If you are interested in taking a look at the roles on offer and the recruitment process, follow the below links for more information.
+If you are interested in taking a look at the roles on offer and the recruitment process, follow the below links for more information, and contact the USAR K9 WA Facebook Facebook page for any questions and information on how to apply.

 During the 2011 Queensland floods, four DFES Fire and Rescue Service USAR technicians worked as part of a national taskforce conducting damage assessment and recovery operations in the Brisbane area, where there was significant damage to residential, industrial and commercial structures.